sean-perkins/nativescript-onboarding/README.md

 onFinish - When the user has completed all slides or skipped the onboarding.
 The `$event` object contains the boolean value of if the onboarding was skipped.

+## Example App

+The example app includes the appropriate configuration to handle both `SASS` stylesheets as well as webpack builds.

+To get started, install all needed NPM dependencies:

+- `npm install`

+You may leverage the stock NativeScript CLI commands to run the example app:

+- `tns run ios`
+- `tns run android`

+To leverage the webpack build, you may run:

+- `npm run start-ios-bundle`
+- `npm run start-android-bundle`

+Please refer to the respective repositories and/or the `package.json` for additional CLI commands.

 ## Technical Support

 Contact the developer directly: sean@devonite.com with a brief description of your problem and how to quickly re-produce it.